jonthon/BigData/index.rst

-- Dropping duplicates on chunks of data saved in disk memory (in-place).
+*Dropping duplicates on chunks of data saved in disk memory (in-place)*

 .. code-block:: python